sunisho/shomediablog/content/post/india2016.md

 </center>

 #### Day 3 - Vyahi Bhojan
-The first formal meeting of the bride and groom's families, over a very formal dinner.
-This was more banquet than anything else, and I guess the theme was "Loud AF."
-One guy had a tie made up of golden mirrors.
-I have no idea how many karats, before you ask.
+The bride and groom's families meet for the first time, over a very formal dinner.
+This was more banquet than anything else, and the theme was apparently "Loud AF."
+One guy had a tie made up of triangular golden mirrors stitched together, reflecting what could only be the bewildered expressions by everyone that noticed.
 The night ended with a piano bar sing along, but instead of Western classics like Piano Man and Hotline Bling, it was all Hindi songs.
 I sat politely, nodded my head, and smiled at the right moments.
 <center>
 <img src="/blog/img/bhojan-01.jpg" width="570" style="padding:5px;">
 </center>

 #### Day 4 - Welcoming the Guests & Sangeet

 The families welcome the guests with much fanfare.
 In the US, we have one dhol player that ushers the groom on his final descent from bachelorhood.
-At this wedding, there were four dhol players that made every arriving guest feel like Amitabh Bhachan.
+At this wedding, there were four dhol players that made every arriving guest - from the most cherished friend to that random auntie that no one really knew - feel like a Bollywood superstar.
 <center>
 <img src="/blog/img/dhols.jpg" width="570" style="padding:5px;">
 </center>

 At night was the Sangeet.
 In a Sangeet, all who wish to display their affection for the bride and groom do so by a display of song and dance.
-This serves as much as a reception as the traditional western party that follows the wedding ceremony.
-In this wedding, Iya and Nikunj also did their own routine, literally setting off fireworks.
+This often times serves as the reception in lieu of the traditional post-ceremony western party.
+In this Sangeet, Iya and Nikunj also did their own performance, literally setting off fireworks.
 The entire series of dances took over 30 minutes and every second was pre-planned.
 This dance rivaled that of the typical college Indian culture show - a stage, professional lights, a professional choreographer, smooth transitions, and pyrotechnics that would just never end.
-Afterwards, everyone got down in a dance party that didn't stop until the morning came.
-I "fell asleep" on a hammock next to the pool and was woken up a few hours later covered in mosquito bites.
+Afterwards, everyone got down on the dance floor in a party that didn't stop until the morning came.
 <center>
 <img src="/blog/img/sangeet.jpg" width="570" style="padding:5px;">
 </center>